OpenAutomateOrg/OpenAutomate.Docs/techinal/MultiTenantArchitecture.md

 ## Overview

 This document outlines the multi-tenant architecture design for the OpenAutomate platform.
-In this design, each organization represents a tenant, and all data is isolated between tenants while using a shared database infrastructure.
+In this design, each organization unit represents a tenant, and all data is isolated between tenants while using a shared database infrastructure.

 ## Architecture Approach

 OpenAutomate implements multi-tenancy using the **shared database with tenant filtering** approach:

 - A single database instance hosts data for all tenants
-- Each tenant-specific entity includes a reference to its tenant (Organization)
+- Each tenant-specific entity includes a reference to its tenant (OrganizationUnit)
 - Queries are automatically filtered by the current tenant
 - Special system-wide entities remain accessible across tenants